Firework terms explained part 1: A through to M

 Ejects stars and ejects bangs

 Common descriptions on the labels of older fireworks under the now defunct British Standards classifications.
 If a firework only says “Ejects stars” it is likely to be fairly quiet, whereas “Ejects bangs” is likely to be noisier.
+They were next to useless terms for describing an effect.

 Electrical firing /electrical ignition